 SPIP provides filters to carry out some common operations.
 Filters are placed after the name of the tag in the following way:

-[ option before (#TAG|filter1|filter2|...|filtern) option after ]
+[ option before (#TAG|filter1|filter2|...|filterN) option after ]

-The syntax requires, then, to append the successive filters to the tag name between the parentheses, separated by a vertical bar "|" or “pipe”.
+The syntax specifies that the successive filters be appended to the tag name, all enclosed between the parentheses, and each filter prefixed by a vertical bar "|" or “pipe”.

 Note.
 In fact, filters are really PHP functions.
 Therefore, you can use PHP functions directly (provided these functions have only one variable as argument), on top of the functions provided by SPIP.